 2. Employee referral network

-While most companies encourage employee referrals to some degree, many are not tapping into the full potential of these recommendations or incentivizing employees for bringing in new customers.
+While most companies encourage employee referrals to some degree, many aren’t tapping the full potential.
+An employee referral network makes the sharing process official and offers rewards for employees who bring in new customers.

-Rewards could be cash, gift cards to brands employees enjoy, career development opportunities such as paid conference costs, or experiential rewards such as sporting event or concert tickets.
-By rewarding employees when their recommendations result in sales, businesses can tap into a powerful marketing channel.
+Rewards could be cash, gift cards, career development opportunities like paid conference costs, or experiential rewards like sporting event or concert tickets.
+By rewarding employees when their referrals convert, businesses tap into a powerful and often underused channel.

 3. Referral partner network

-Often, referral partners are also motivated to share because this builds goodwill with their clients or connections.
-By referring peers to businesses they know and trust, and that they believe their peers can benefit from, the referral partners themselves earn more trust from their peers.
+Often, referral partners are also motivated because referring builds goodwill with their clients.
+By pointing peers toward businesses they know and trust, partners earn more credibility with their own networks.

 4. Cross-referral network

-In a cross-referral network (or reciprocal referral network), your own business and related but non-competing companies form a partnership.
-Each company signs a formal agreement, where they assert that they will refer a certain number of individuals or businesses to each other within a given timeframe.
-The key difference between this and other referral network types is building reciprocal relationships, where the reward for referring is getting referrals in return.
+In a cross-referral (or reciprocal referral) network, your business and related but non-competing companies form a partnership.
+Each company agrees to refer a certain number of individuals or businesses to each other within a given timeframe.
+The reward for referring is getting referrals in return.

-Referral networks are a powerful tool for growing your business because they help you connect with customers through the people they trust and know best – their friends, family, and colleagues.
-When someone refers your business to someone else, it’s an endorsement that carries more weight than any marketing channel.
+Referral networks connect you to potential customers through the people they already trust — friends, family, and colleagues.
+When someone recommends your business, it carries more weight than any ad or marketing message.

 How to build a strong referral network